-Why beware the Ides of March? | EarthSky.org
+EarthSky | Ides of March: Why should you beware?

-If you’ve heard of the Ides of March, you might know you’re supposed to beware of them.
+If you’ve heard of the Ides of March, you probably know you’re supposed to beware them.
 Why?
 In ancient Rome, the Ides of March were equivalent to our March 15.
 In the Roman calendar, this date corresponded to several religious observances.
-The Romans considered the Ides of March as a deadline for settling debts.
-But – for our modern world – if you’ve heard of the Ides of March, it’s probably thanks to William Shakespeare.
+The Romans considered the Ides of March a deadline for settling debts.
+But – in our modern world – if you’ve heard of the Ides of March, it’s probably thanks to William Shakespeare.
 In his play Julius Caesar, a soothsayer attracts Caesar’s attention and tells him:

 Beware the ides of March.